mvrahden/treasurer/README.md

 #### Quality Measures

-This project is configured to run automatic tests via Travis CI.
+This project is configured to run automated tests via *Travis CI*.
 The project is explicitly tested against **NodeJS Versions > 6** on Linux and MacOS instances.

 #### Dependencies